furf/now-serverless-mysql/README.md

 }
 ```

-Finally, include a script in our `package.json` named `now-build` that instructs Now how to "build" the application.
+Finally, include a script in our `package.json` named `now-build` that instructs Now how to build the application.

 _package.json_